sagifogel/Proptics/docs/src/main/mdoc/an-optics/an-optic.md

   }
 ```

-or we can use the <a href="https://github.com/typelevel/kind-projector" target="_blank">kind projector</a> compiler plugin:
+or we can use the [kind projector](https://github.com/typelevel/kind-projector) compiler plugin:

 ```scala
 implicit def profunctorExchange[E, F]: Profunctor[Exchange[E, F, *, *]] =